DaniloTnk/FreeCodeAcademyPython/README.md

 $ remote add origin <<Repository URL>>
 $ push -u origin master
 ```
-Open the git project folder (girrafeacademy) on pycharm and set the python interpreter as your enviroment python.
+Open the git project folder (girafeacademy) on pycharm and set the python interpreter as your enviroment python.
 Now you have everything that you need to starting learning python.

 ## Hello World
  To start we will create a new python file on the project, app.py.
 On this file we will write the following command